mscharley/mscharley.github.io/src/posts/2012/windows-cygwin-and-jekyll.markdown

 And so, tonight I got onto my computer, and it was booted into Windows.
 I wanted to hack on my blog for a bit.
 So I did what every Linux guy does first in Windows:
-[Cygwin][cygwin] and Console2.
+[Cygwin][cygwin] and ConEmu.
 Now, before I go any further, please don't misunderstand;
 I love Cygwin.
 In much the same way that I love beating my head against a wall, because it's often much the same feeling.
 However I do have a great respect for the people behind this project, because it's a great project, and when it's setup and working, it